sulianthual/thebookofthings/README.md

 code by Sulian Thual (2020)

 A simple adventure game with a twist: you draw and name everything!
-Made this to learn object-oriented python in a fun way.
+Made this to learn object-oriented programming (OOP) with python in a fun way.
 WIP

 references: https://github.com/sulianthual/thebookofthings